Frequently Asked Questions2025-02-26T11:06:22-05:00

 We’re experts in the art of communication.
 Our job isn’t done until you are entirely comfortable with our consultation, assessment, treatment options, and foot care!

-In Canada, chiropody/podiatry are interchangeable terms defined as “the treatment and prevention of disease or disorders of the foot by therapeutic or orthotic means.”
-Chiropodists/podiatrists undergo extensive training, and many have taken seven or eight years of post-secondary school training before beginning to practice.
-They are the only regulated foot professionals educated exclusively in the assessment and treatment of foot disorders.
+In Canada, chiropody and podiatry are interchangeable terms defined as “the treatment and prevention of disease or disorders of the foot by therapeutic or orthotic means.”
+Chiropodists and podiatrists undergo extensive training; many have taken seven or eight years of post-secondary school training before beginning to practice.
+They are the only regulated foot professionals educated exclusively in assessing and treating foot disorders.
+The main difference is that, in Ontario, podiatrists are often able to perform more extensive soft tissue and bony surgeries than chiropodists.

 No, referrals are not required.
-However, feel free to ask your family physician to write a referral for you if it will help in communicating with us.
-We have provided many doctors in the area with referral pads to easily and effectively communicate their recommendations to our clinic.
+However, feel free to ask your family physician to write a referral for you if it will help you communicate with us.
+We have provided many doctors in the area with referral pads so they can easily and effectively communicate their recommendations to our clinic.
+The referral page is also available on our website here.

 Yes!
 Booking an appointment allows us to ensure that a proper assessment and treatment can be completed, all of your needs are taken care of, and your questions answered.
 Contact us to book an appointment.

 Your first appointment is a combination of consultation and treatment.
-A medical history and consent form is completed by the patient and reviewed with the Chiropodist.
+You will complete a medical history and consent form and reviewed by your Chiropodist before your appointment.
 A complete examination and assessment of your feet are conducted, looking for and checking:

 • lesions – corns, calluses, warts, moles, wounds, ulcers